Umibōzu

-(海坊主, Umibōzu) is a giant, black, human-like being and is the figure of a yōkai from Japanese folklore.
+(海坊主, Umibōzu) is a yōkai from Japanese folklore that has the form of a giant, black, human-like being.

 Little is known of the origin of umibōzu but it is a mythical sea-spirit creature and as such has multiple sightings throughout Japan.
 Normally, umibōzu appears to sailors on calm seas which quickly turn tumultuous.
 It either breaks the ship on emergence or demands a ladle from the sailors and proceeds to drown them.
 The only safe way to escape an umibōzu is to give it a bottomless ladle and sail away while it is confused.

 The monster is known by other near-synonymous names such (海法師, Umihōshi) or (海入道, Uminyūdō).

 Overview

 They are often encountered by ships at night.
 A calm sea would suddenly surge and a giant black bōzu (bald-shaven) head surfaces, and destroy or damage ships.
 They are said to range from a few meters to tens of meters in length, but some are about human-size.
 It typically reveals only its upper body above the waist.

 The umibōzu is not always solitary, and some lore claim that swarms of them arrive on ships to do mischief, such as clinging to the hull and scull as well as put out the basket fire.
 Their weakness is said to be smoke (tobacco fumes according to some) which causes them to flee.

 The umibōzu is explained by some to be the ghost of the drowned, a belief held locally in Chiba Prefecture, though the lore from Chōshi, Chiba asserts that a certain priest named Shōgaku-bō (正覚坊) had drowned and became the umibōzu, according to Edo Period literature.
 (Cf. below).
 An English source claims the umibōzu is more generally regarded as the spirit of the drowned priest.
 (Note: The English source in question (Allardice) also ascribe the umibōzu in general the tendency to assume a "praying" posture.
 A specific example of such occurs in the case of the turtle-like umibōzu said to make a prayer like gesture to beg mercy for its life from a fisherman.(Cf. below).
 The source, Allardice, claims the umibōzu to be the omen to fishermen for "bad weather or an attack by pirates", though the "ill-luck" to fishermen is construed to be bad catch by a Japanese authority.)

 The lore of the umibōzu is widespread and occurs all over Japan.
 (Note: i.e., the locale is (全国, zenkoku).)
 Also the story of the umibōzu (or some maritime yōkai under various names) that asks for a ladle-type utensil then tries to sink the gift-giver's ship by scooping water in it, is found all over Japan.